The person at the center of this case

 On August 10, 2022, a federal grand jury sitting in the United States District Court for the District of New Jersey in Newark, New Jersey, indicted Ahmad Khatibi Aghda, Mansour Ahmadi, and Amir Hossein Nickaein Ravari on charges of conspiracy to commit fraud and related activity in connection with computers, intentional damage to a protected computer, and transmitting a demand in relation to damaging a protected computer.
 Remarks: Ahmad Khatibi Aghda is known to speak Farsi and reside in Iran.

-Coordinated cybercriminal campaign begins with unauthorized network access and data exfiltration
+Coordinated cybercrime campaign begins with unauthorized access to protected networks

 Federal grand jury in the United States District Court for the District of New Jersey indicts Ahmad Khatibi Aghda, Mansour Ahmadi, and Amir Hossein Nickaein Ravari on charges of conspiracy to commit fraud, intentional damage to protected computers, and transmitting extortion demands